aneesha/customgpts/guidemind/Readme.md

 ## Citing this Prompt
 If you re-use in an academic publication please cite as:

 Bakharia, A. (2024).
-Custom GPT Prompts - Math Worksheet Creator.
+Custom GPT Prompts - Guide Mind Any Subject Tutor.
 GitHub. https://github.com/aneesha/customgpts

 ## References